Enveloppe/obsidian-enveloppe/README.md

 ## Configuration example

-You will find [here](https://obsidian-publisher.netlify.appObsidian%20Github%20Publisher/Configuration%20example/) configuration example for some Obsidian Publish alternative, as Obsidian Mkdocs Publisher and [TuanManhCao Digital Garden](https://github.com/TuanManhCao/digital-garden).
+You will find [here](https://obsidian-publisher.netlify.appObsidian%20Github%20Publisher/Configuration%20example/) configuration example for some Obsidian Publish alternative, as Obsidian Mkdocs Publisher and [@TuanManhCao Digital Garden](https://github.com/TuanManhCao/digital-garden).

 > [!note] Adding configuration
 > You can send me or do a pullrequest to add new configuration for any Obsidian **free** publish alternative.